-- Prepare for an online shopping-heavy holiday.
+- Prepare for an online shopping-heavy festive season.
 Ensure proper coverage for Shopping/Product Ad Campaigns.
 Due to shifts in brand loyalty, consider incorporating conquest terms for those who will cross-shop between brands.

 - Nonbrand phone searches are expected to nearly double YOY due to positive momentum so far in 2020.
 Make sure to allow budget for nonbrand queries in your campaign.

 - Take advantage of hardware searchers’ readiness to convert by bidding on hardware terms.

 - For mobile phone and carrier plan advertisers, focus messaging on cost, plans, and bandwidth as a response to COVID-19.

 - Price is an even bigger selling point for phones this year due to the pandemic, so promotions around key times is essential to growing sales.

 - Increased demand for fast internet speeds necessitates a focus on unlimited plans and bandwidth to address consumer needs.